 The City's objective in obtaining more water from the Guadalupe River is to have more reliability from the River flows and more latitude in its ability to divert during certain months of the year.
 This would allow the City to more fully utilize its ASR facility.
-Up to 3,840 acre-ft/yr is needed by the year 2030 and an additional 1,610 acre-ft/yr (5,450 acre-ft/yr) in 2060 for a total of 116,810 acre-feet over the 30-year period.
-An estimated purchase price of \$1,000 per acre-foot is assumed for this planning process; however the City will negotiate an actual price when and if this strategy is implemented in the future.
+Up to 3,840 acre-feet is needed by the year 2030 and an additional 1,610 acre-feet by 2060 for a total of 5,450 acre-feet.

 The reliability is dependent on the amount of water physically present within the Guadalupe River.
 UGRA and the City both take from the same source (Guadalupe River).
 The term "regulated stream flow" is generally synonymous with water that is physically present within a water body.
 It is noted that the upper Guadalupe River's minimum regulated stream flow (flow during drought-of-record), as determined by TCEQ's WAM Run 3, is 6,867 acre-ft/yr.
 However, the sum of authorized water rights is 12,128 acre-ft/yr.
 This means that during a drought-of-record, the water present in the Upper Guadalupe River is only half the amount of water authorized for diversion.
-Thus, this strategy could be of some assistance if needed in the early stages of a drought-of-record, but could not be used to meet needs in an extended drought period.
-However, Kerrville's future needs can be met by implementing Strategies J-7, J-8 and J-9.